huggingface/blog/video-encoding.md

 ### Policies

 We validated that this new format did not impact performance on trained policies by training some of them on our format.
-The performance of those policies were on par with those trained on the image versions.
+The performances of those policies were on par with those trained on the image versions.

 <details>
   <summary><b>Figure 1: Training curves for Diffusion policy on pusht dataset</b></summary>